Chapter 4 – Prana ~ Ways we use it, lose it, and better yet accumulate it.

 What happens is we get busy.
 We have to work inside, cook inside, clean inside, shop inside, and we just get so busy doing inside obligations that allow us to forget how good it feels to connect with Mother Nature.
 When you lose this connection the stress mounts, builds more inflammation, less vitamin D, and we don’t breathe as deep, or sleep as well.
 Inside air is just not as pleasant to breathe all day long.

 So this is your reminder, go outside, often, year round.
 Walk to work, walk or ride your bike for errands, or just walk around the block every day.
 Make a nice little spot outside with a table you can sit at to eat, or relax and read — or better yet lie in the yard on a cotton mat or lambswool mat and read or nap.
 Lying on the earth on a material that transmits grounding will benefit your entire body.
 Don’t use cold as an excuse to not be outside.
 You can dress warm while you walk to the post office or around the block, but don’t dress too warm because you’ll warm up just by walking.

 As you learned in Chapter 2 opening the nostrils during inhalation directs more of the air toward the area in our nose with the most sensitive nerve endings.

 This olfactory region is also the region of our nose that absorbs prana.
 By flaring your nostrils slightly as you inhale, you pull more air across this region of your nasal passages.
 And if you slow this passage down, your body has more time for the gas exchanges in the lungs, and more time to absorb more prana from the air you breathe.

 Prana and food

+Prana is the energy of the blue sky above, and the vegetables down below also give us prana.
 We exist by constantly drawing prana from the cosmos.
 This extraction takes place by four main points of prana absorption (in order of importance):